Project31/project31.github.io/pine64.md

 systemctl start ntpd
 ~~~~

-### Swith out NetworkManager for the good old network service
+### Switch out NetworkManager for the good old network service

 If you're going to use your Pine64 as a server platform then it makes sense to swap out the (too) dynamic NetworkManager
-for the good old network service.
+for the good old `network` service.
 You're going to have to be a bit careful if you don't have a monitor hooked
 up like me that you don't loose the network while doing this.

 Bring up the network service